9 Basketball Court Surface Color Ideas That Make Courts Look Bigger & Brighter

 5. What is the best color for a basketball court surface?

 The best color for a basketball court surface depends on whether it’s located indoors or outdoors.
-While outdoor courts are often preferred in blue and green colors, indoor courts offer great flexibility due to controlled lighting.
+For outdoor courts, light colors like blue and green are generally preferred while indoor courts allow flexibility due to controlled lighting inside.

 6. How often should court colors be resurfaced?